What is a firewall? – How it works and what it does

 Where does the name firewall come from?

 A final piece of trivia: the name firewall originated from the real-world application of fire partitions used in buildings.
-These would be walls that were implemented into a building which act as a barrier to stop fire spreading from one room to another.
+These would be walls that were implemented into a building to act as a barrier to stop fire spreading from one room to another.